 Procedures relating to CCTV on campus are contained in the Security Operating Procedures maintained by the Security Section.
 Enquiries relating to CCTV should be directed to the Central Monitoring Station.

 It is University policy that each staff member carry a staff identification card.

 Staff identification cards comprise a photograph of the staff member, typed details of their name and an expiry date.
 The card ensures that staff can easily establish their identity when working after hours.
 The card is also required for borrowing library resources, obtaining a QUT-Access username and password, and providing authorised personnel with swipe access to rooms or buildings which use the electronic card access system.
 Cards are issued by HiQs on each campus.

-Further information is available on the Student Services website.
+Further information is available on the Digital Workplace.